centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-widget.md

 }
 ```

-Then request in database with class' methods.
+Then query the database using the class methods.